ADGEfficiency/dsr-rl/readme.md

 ### Goals for the course

 Introduction to **concepts, ideas and terminology**.
 Familiarity with important literature.
 Understanding of the state of the field today.
 Practical strategies to run reinforcement learning experiments.

-The course aims to both guide people with no prior knowledge of reinforcement learning and to help those who want to drill deeper.

 ### Where to go next